 Here are some good examples:

 Both of these ads have good headlines (left – question, right – brand reinforcement), clearly stated benefits and calls to action.
 Both images are highly relevant and it’s clear what those ads are about.

 Step 6: Use Advanced Targeting Methods

 This is a good place to talk about mind boggling advanced targeting methods Facebook provides.
-You can combine these with standard targeting method previously explained if you need more detailed segmenting.
-For this step we will explain two of the advanced methods.
+You can combine these with the standard targeting method previously explained if you need more detailed segmenting.
+For this step, we will explain two of the advanced methods.

 Custom audience is an audience that you’ve imported from another source.
 Other sources can be your newsletter list, CRM system or any other lead base.
 By uploading your emails to Facebook, it will search their database and find Facebook users with those emails.
 This will be your custom audience.